Majesty of the Seas

 Majesty of the Seas is a formerly owned and operated by Royal Caribbean International.
 She was built at the Chantiers de l'Atlantique shipyards in Saint-Nazaire, France, weighing 73,941 gross tons.
-She was placed in service on 26 April 1992 offerering 4- and 5-night Caribbean cruises, sailing from Florida.
+She was placed in service on 26 April 1992 offering 4- and 5-night Caribbean cruises, sailing from Florida.
 Her Godmother is Queen Sonja of Norway.
 In December 2020 she was sold to Seajets, renamed Majesty and laid up in Greece.
-Subsequently renamed Majesty of the Oceans, she is the only remaining Sovereign-class ship, although still out of service as of November 2025.
+Subsequently renamed Majesty of the Oceans, she is the only remaining Sovereign-class ship, although still out of service as of August 2026.

 Description

 The ship has a casino and 11 passenger elevators, two of which are glass-walled, various bars, two swimming pools, four hot tubs, a basketball court, and a rock climbing wall.
 The ship holds 2,350 guests at double occupancy and a maximum of 2,767 guests, and 833 crew members.